Library Projects

 JCSP Digital Library Home Language Collection

-The JCSP Digital Library Home Language Collection offers hundreds of foreign language books in 25 languages for post-primary students whose schools subscribe to the JCSP Digital Library.
-The collection has had strong loan rates in the first year.
-The most popular book by far is a Spanish book about Lionel Messi!
+The JCSP Digital Library Home Language Collection offers foreign language books in 43 languages for post-primary students whose schools subscribe to the JCSP Digital Library.
+Languages Connect is delighted to support the Home Language Collection.
+The number of titles and the loan rates have been growing each year.
+The collection currently has over 1,000 non-English titles with over 11,500 checkouts annually.
+The most popular books are Spanish, German, French, Chinese, Portuguese, Russian and Ukrainian books.
 Check it out here

 Dublin City Library Scheme